ccharon/netdrive/README.md

 # mTCP NetDrive Gentoo Repository

-### NOTE: The service registers on ipv6 only on my machines so this is rather useless at the moment :P. I wrote a mail to M. Brutman and he provided me with a testing version that fixes the behavior.
+### NOTE: The service registers on ipv6 only on my machines so this repository is rather useless at the moment :P. I wrote a mail to M. Brutman and he provided me with a testing version that fixes the behavior.
 Once a new released version is available I will update the ebuild and it should work.

 Provides a Gentoo Ebuild Repository for brutman mTCP NetDrive